CFP Applications

 2-Plex RNA ISH using HCR

-FFPE HeLa cell pellet stained with Molecular Instruments 2-Plex HCR MALAT1 and PPIB probes
+FFPE HeLa cell pellet stained with Molecular Instruments 2-Plex HCR Pro with MALAT1 and PPIB probes

 FFPE Human Normal Breast stained with PPIB

-FFPE human normal breast stained with HCR PPIB probe
+FFPE human normal breast stained with HCR Pro with PPIB probe

 Protein/RNA Co-Detection Assay